biocodellc/biscicol-server/docs/amphibian_disease_download.md

-# FuTRES download API instructions
+# Amphbian Disease Portal Download

 The download_proxy bundles thre files in response:
  * citation file includes information on how to cite date